-This year marks the seventh class from the University of Arizona College of Medicine – Phoenix to take part in the annual ceremony.
+This year marked the seventh class from the University of Arizona College of Medicine – Phoenix to take part in the annual ceremony.
 When the university opened its doors in 2007, Arizona was badly in need of doctors.
-Since that time, the University of Arizona College of Medicine – Phoenix has graduated over 260 physicians.
+Since that time, the University of Arizona College of Medicine – Phoenix has graduated 354 physicians.

 Traditionally Commencement exercises are composed of three essential elements: the academic procession, the conferring of degrees and the Commencement address.
 Codified in 1895, these elements have been a storied tradition in American medical universities and colleges.

 Graduating students at the University of Arizona College of Medicine – Phoenix hold true to these historical practices.
 Yet even before entering the procession, partaking in the hooding ceremony and reciting the oath, students engage in a day of celebrations.
 It all begins with a senior luncheon, where graduates are honored with awards designated by specialty and achievement for humanism and scholarship.
 It is a day to celebrate all they have done and all they will do.